 Restoration next door?
 No, not here on Spring Green Rd, but in Ayvalik, Turkey.
-Ergun sent me a few photographs last September that he took inside the house next to theirs as it was being renovated.
-A few he sent were promising and I encouraged him to take more.
+Ergun sent me a few photographs last September that he took inside the house next to theirs as it was undergoing renovation.
+A few he sent were promising abstract photographs and I encouraged him to take more.
 The building undergoing the repair was a typical Ayvalik house but the most attractive feature was the missing roof, removed during the restoration which allowed light to enter the rooms in the most unusual way.

 By the time we went to visit Turkey in October 2016, he had taken quite a few more and I decided to create a book for him.
 Doing the preliminary work while in Turkey, I had it printed at MagCloud, my usual source for this kind of printing, and it came out quite nice.
-While we visited Ayvalik for a few days, one day I was told that the building was open as they worked inside.
-I got permission from the workers and moved around taking photographs for myself.
-The major difference, aside from our sensibilities, was the covered roof by this time, making the lighting in the rooms quite normal.
+While we visited Ayvalik for a few days, one day I heard that the building was open with workers inside.
+Following the cue, I got permission from the workers to move around and continued taking photographs for myself.
+Aside from our sensibilities, the major difference was the covered roof by this time, making the lighting in the rooms quite normal.